venomio5/Venomio-Probabilistic-Football-Model/README.md

 # Venomio Probabilistic Football Model
-**Version 7.0.1**
+**Version 8.0.1**
-**Not distributed for public use or deployment.**

-## Overview
-A sports terminal tool for sports trading or betting.
-*Explain later with images how to use it*
-### Soccer Checklist
-- **New Season**: Update league teams.
-- **Every Week**: Update league data.
-- **Every Day/Hour**: Update schedule.

-## Soccer Algorithm Theory
+## Model Theory
-Simulates each minute of a soccer match based on **Shots Per Minute (SPM)**.
-At each time step, each squad has a projected shots per minute (SPM) value.
-SPM changes dynamically based on:
-- **Game state**: winning or losing (by 1 or more), or level.
-- **Lineup changes**: substitutions or red cards.
-- **Time segment**: 0-15, 15-30, 30-45, 45-60, 60-75, 75-90.
+This model simulates each minute of a football (soccer) match with 2 outputs: Goal or No Goal.
+If there is a Goal, it changes the game state with the **Projected Expected Goals per Minute (PxG/M)** which is the **most important metric** in this model.

-### Modeling Projected Shots Per Minute
+### Projected Expected Goals per Minute (PxG/M)
-* Data for the last preceding year.
+Projected Expected Goals per Minute (PxG/M) is calculated by:
-#### Regularized Adjusted Shots (RAS)
+#### 1. Regularized Adjusted Expected Goals (RAxG)
-RAS is derived via **Ridge Regression** using:
+A ridge regression (linear model) that learns individual players´ offensive and defensive impact.
+Having more weight on recent matches, for up to matches for the preceding year.
+Data is acquired by FBREF and input data to the model is:
 - List of team A players
 - List of team B players
-- Total shots by team A
+- Total xG produced by team A
-- Total shots by team B
+- Total xG produced by team B
 - Total minutes played

-The **Output** is each player's contribution to team shot production.
+*Check how to do the weighting for recency.

-### Contextual XGBoost Model
+#### 2. Contextual XGBoost Model
-RAS values serve as a baseline to an advanced XGBoost model, which integrates critical external and situational factors to predict final performance metrics (SPM).
+RAxG is then summed up to get the teams projected xG based on the RAxG alone.
+Then this value is added to an advanced XGBoost model, which integrates context awareness.
 This are the features used:
-- Total team RAS (As baseline shots per minute)
+- Total team RAxG (As baseline xG per minute)
 - Team_is_home (Bool)
 - Team_elevation_dif & Opp_elevation_dif (stadium elevation - avg(league, team))
 - Team_travel & Opp_travel (Distance in km)
 - Team_rest_days & Opp_rest_days (Number of rest days)
-- Match_state (-1.5, -1, 0, 1, 1.5)
+- Match_state (-1.5, -1, 0, 1, 1.5) - if they are losing or wining by x goals.
-- Match_segment (1, 2, 3, 4, 5, 6)
+- Match_segment (1, 2, 3, 4, 5, 6) - segment is divided in 15-minutes interrvals, 1 being the first 15 minutes of the match.
-- Player_dif (-1.5, -1, 0, 1, 1.5)
+- Player_dif (-1.5, -1, 0, 1, 1.5) - if a team has a red card advantage or disadvantage.
 - Temperature (°C) at kickoff
 - Is_Raining (Bool)
 - Match_time (aft, evening, night)

-**Output**: Refined prediction of team-level and minute-level Shots Per Minute.
-Use high level minutes of RAS for certainty (Low minutes, the model is not as effective).

-# Shot Resolution
-For each simulated shot:
-## Regularized Adjusted Shot Type (RAST)
-From the same **RAS** but for each type (Head or Foot):
-- List of team A players
-- List of team B players
-- Total head and foot shots by team A
-- Total head and foot shots by team B
-- Total minutes played

-## Specific players
-- **Shooter**: Determined by weighted randomness favoring players with higher shot volume for the type.
-- **Assister**: Determined by weighted randomness where headers receive full weight (100%), and foot depend on the shooting player’s ability to generate their own attempts, augmented by key passes (KP).

-## Shot Quality
-### Player-Level Shot Quality Attribution
-Another regularized coefficient reflecting their average influence on xG when present.
-- List of team A players
-- List of team B players
-- Total head and foot xg by team A
-- Total head and foot xg by team B
-- Per shot

-**Output**: Each player's contribution to team shot quality.

-### Refined Shot Quality Model
-Aggregate the ridge data per shot and build a model to learn nonlinear, hierarchical patterns.
-- Total PLSQA
-- Shooter SQ
-- Assister SQ
-- Match_state
-- Player_dif
-- Target: xG

-**Output**: Refined shot quality.

-### Player Performance Modifier
-- RSQ
-- Shooter Ability (Difference between xG and PSxG in %)
-- GK Ability (Difference between PSxG and Goals in %)
-- Team_is_home
-- Team_elevation_dif
-- Team_travel
-- Team_rest_days
-- Temperature_C
-- Is_Raining
-- Match_time (aft, evening, night)
-- Target: Outcome of the Shot

-**Output**: Refined post shot expected goal.
+The output is the final PxG/M.
+### Changes in PxG/M
+Now, you may ask "Why going into a simulation of each minute of the game?", and the answer is: A soccer match is dynamic, losing or winning affect how players think, that affects performance.
+Not only that, but other things changes, and that chnages the following actions.
+So here are the things that changes the PxG/M:
+#### Game state
+Like I said, winning or losing (by 1 or more), or level.
+Each goal, changes the PxG/M of both teams.
+So the simualtions is tracking the score.

-# Lineup Dynamics
+#### Lineup changes
+In here there  are two things to keep in mind: subs and red cards.
-## Substitutions
+##### Substitutions
+The manager´s decision to sub in a player depends on the match state.
+Like I said, each game is different, not the same players will play evry time.
+I need a model to make the subs based on the managers history decisoins.
+Like this:
 1. Pull historical substitution data for both teams from the database.
 2. Compute how many subs each team usually makes in past games.
 3. Based on how many substitutions each team can still make, determine how many they are realistically allowed to do now.